Staff profile - Lyn Mc Credden

 Vice-chair and member of the Churches of Christ Theological College of Victoria (1983-2009);

-External Honours Moderator, University of Tasmania, English Discipline;
+External Honours Moderator, University of Tasmania, English Discipline, 2013 and 2014;

 Reader of academic manuscripts for JASAL, ALS, Antipodes etc.